 To give this brother the benefit of the doubt, and to find out what the intent of the message was, I set off on a wee bit of study into Acts 4:13, his text for the day.

 After my preliminary study, I decided to contact this brother, share with him what I found in my study, discuss his message and ask for any clarification.
-What follows is the beginning of the correspondence I had with this brother.
+What follows is the email I received from this brother after sending my study to him.

 What think ye?

 Should Christians seek the label of “stupid idiots”?

 Thanks again for coming to visit.
 I hope you found something of interest in this post and would appreciate a comment, to begin a discussion.